Principal Gameplay Engineer, Rare Ltd

 Speaking at Animex Game

-Andy started in the Games Industry as a programmer at Codemasters before leaving to join some ex-colleagues in a fledgling start-up studio, FreeStyleGames.
-Bought by Activision in 2007, Andy helped work on Guitar Hero, and then the critically acclaimed DJ Hero 1 & 2, as well as a launch title for the Wii U: Sing Party.
+Andy started in the Games Industry as a programmer at Codemasters before leaving to join some ex-colleagues at FreeStyleGames.
+Bought by Activision in 2007, Andy helped work on Guitar Hero, and then the critically acclaimed DJ Hero 1 & 2, as well as prototype the title that would become Guitar Hero Live.

 Talk: Awesome You: Lessons learnt in trying to create a digital likeness of gamers